 If you have a lien or security interest on the vehicle, you’ll need a Form T-4 to show who owes and that it has been paid off.
 The lien information does not need to be listed on the Tag Application, but rather noted in a separate form.
 Please note that you will not be able to change the name of the title of a deceased person.
 You’ll need to go through the inheritance laws in your state if you want to claim the vehicle in this situation.
 If your name has changed since the title was first issued, you must use your new name and attach legal documentation of the name change (e.g., copy of marriage license).

-How Do You Know the Value of your Junk Car?
+How Do You Know the Value of your Junk Car in Georgia?

 Know the value of your junk car by studying the general pricing of common models.

 |2002 Ford Explorer||$210.00||$810.00|

 |2005 Nissan Altima||$225.00||$415.00|

 |2001 Cadillac Deville||$505.00||$545.00|

 |1998 Honda Accord||$215.00||$315.00|

 |2009 Chevrolet Malibu||$240.00||$465.00|